-Decorate Mason jars with resin to make a farmhouse style flower vase for your table.
-It’s an easy way to decorate for Spring!
+Decorate Mason jar lids with resin to make a farmhouse style coaster set for your table.
+It’s an easy way to decorate for Spring.

 2. Resin planter